-- However, after their entire family is murdered and/or scattered to the four winds, Sansa develops some common sense, grit and ingenuity as she struggles to survive; and, a more grown-up Arya's looks are often praised directly by various minor characters, as she learns more about why manipulative social skills have merit in an active way that kind of suits her mindset (in a worrying way).
+- However, after their entire family is murdered and/or scattered to the four winds, Sansa develops some much-needed common sense, grit and ingenuity as she struggles to survive; and, a more grown-up Arya's looks are often praised directly by various minor characters, as she learns more about why manipulative social skills have merit in an active way that kind of suits her mindset (in a worrying way).
 She was also told by her father, Eddard, that she strongly resembles like his spirited tomboy of a sister, Lyanna.
 Her response at the time was, "But Lyanna was beautiful." to which Eddard says "Yes, she always looked like you."
-Or some such... it is implied that Sansa was "born beautiful" while Arya is more "growing into her looks."
+Or some such... it is implied that Sansa was "born beautiful" while Arya is more "growing into her looks".
 As the books go on, you realise the root cause of a lot of their problems?
 They're actually Not So Different: both are very strong girls with a penchant for getting their own way once they work out how to — if, in slightly different ways.
 Having adults pit them against each other by sticking labels on them only made them rub each other up the wrong way.

 - Amaranta Buendia (Smart) and her adopted sister Rebeca (Popular) in One Hundred Years of Solitude.